random-wizard/phase-four/markdown/phase-four-combined.md

 Ranged Attack
 -------------

-Attacks with firearms, bows, thrown objects, and most attacks invovling distance are considered a Ranged Attack.
+Attacks with firearms, bows, thrown objects, and most attacks involving distance are considered a Ranged Attack.
 Roll 1d20 on the Master Table using the attacker's Reflexes Rank Value and compare the result to the Ranged table.